Continuous deployment of containerized applications using GitLab

 - Disks and continuously running VMs (see Yandex Compute Cloud pricing).

-- Usage of a dynamic public IP (see Yandex Virtual Private Cloud pricing).
+- Dynamic public IP address assigned (see Yandex Virtual Private Cloud pricing).

-- Storage of created Docker images (see Container Registry pricing).
+- Storing the created Docker images (see Container Registry pricing).

-- Usage of a Managed Service for Kubernetes master (see Managed Service for Kubernetes pricing).
+- Using a Managed Service for Kubernetes master (see Managed Service for Kubernetes pricing).

 Set up your infrastructure